JBL Bar 500 MK2 Soundbar

 based on 2 reviews

-HDMI 2.1 gaming support is a weakness because reviews state the HDMI input is not HDMI 2.1 or is limited to 4K/60.
+HDMI 2.1 gaming support was a weakness because reviewers noted the HDMI input is not HDMI 2.1 and is limited for 4K/120 use.

 Compared With Category Average

-Compared with other Sound Bars, this product is above average in Video passthrough support, Chromecast compatibility, AI Room Calibration.
+Compared with other Sound Bars, this product is above average in Chromecast compatibility, Video passthrough support, AI Room Calibration, below average in On-device controls, HDMI 2.1 gaming, App reliability.

 Summary